s3qn/ReconSuite/README.md

   -n, --no-recurse     Disable recursive WHOIS search -s, --server SERVER  WHOIS server to look at (example: whois.iana.org)
 ```
+**Things I learned** - Connect to a WHOIS socket using the socket module in python

 ### Word Extractor
 **extractor.py** - Simple tool to extract the most common word of a web page